 And the other car chasing quickly behind..

 It was getting quite late and there wasn’t long left until the park closed, and we hadn’t even managed to get to the zoo yet, so we quickly raced off to see some animals, Neva took over the photo taking at this point, and my camera is full of animals!

 The children love animals, but the dinosaurs in the distance was too much for the children, and they raced through to get to the dino trail!
 Here is Viggo doing his best Dinosaur impression, very scary!

-With time running out, there was just enough time for the little ones to go on the Carousel, whilst I took Kaide, Lochlan and Neva back to Maelstrom, they managed to squeeze in a few goes, as it was so quiet, there was no queue so they stayed on until the very last second, and that is our day at Drayton Manor!
+With time running out, there was just enough time for the little ones to go on the Carousel, whilst I took Kaide, Lochlan and Neva back to Maelstrom.
+They managed to squeeze in a few goes, as it was so quiet, there was no queue so they stayed on until the very last second.
+That is our day at Drayton Manor!

-A thoroughly enjoyable day for the entire family, there was something for every age, from toddler through to teen, at some theme parks we have been to it has been very top heavy for one age group, but this one, everyone agreed had the same amount of things to do for both big and small.
+A thoroughly enjoyable day for the entire family, there was something for every age, from toddler through to teen.
+Some theme parks we have been to it has been very top heavy for one age group, not this one.
+Everyone agreed had the same amount of things to do for both big and small.

 If you are considering a visit, then I would recommend booking before you go.
 You can save up to 35% by pre-booking online or via the call centre, with no booking fee, a Rainy Day guarantee and free car parking.

 There is a fantastic offer on at the moment with both children and adults getting in for £18.95 just visit 365 Tickets and enter your email to see the special price.